xeks-happiness/zflex/README.md

 # zflex

-Zsh plugin manager without bloat and skill issiu
+Zflex - Zsh plugin manager without bloat and skill issiu

+# It is in development!